lineality/Online_Voting_Using_One_Time_Pads/README.md

 scale factors and elections:
 -

+### Specific AI-ML issues for voting and coordinated decision making:
+- NLP
+- disinformation?

 ### minimal and non-minal software for voting
 - is there such a thing as a simple micro-election that can be quick and secure?

 #### trade-off in user interface design: secure but use-able
+0

 ### Agile, Security, & Voting: General best practice vs. specific voting system best practice

-What do international election inspectors look for?
+Q: What do international election inspectors look for?

-### Mandate Based Representation
+### Mandate-Based Representation
 Perhaps as a form of least-trust architecture, which brings with it perhaps the same 'slow procedural processes' of enhanced verification checking, representation that is limited to specific approved mandates is a historical mode (and one which nearly became part of the US model).
 (see: https://www.amazon.com/Decline-Rise-Democracy-History-Antiquity/dp/B088ZKZDTY/ )
+(history: 'fall and rise of democracy' book)

 ## Disinformation and Elections: Measuring and Modeling Information and Effects
 - identifying disinformation